Common Reporting Standard

 HMRC has agreed that if an Account Holder is a charity that is registered with the Charity Commission or OSCR you can assume they are resident in the UK and no further due diligence work is necessary.
 If your charity makes grants to individuals, it is recommended that they be asked to tick a box on the grant application form to indicate they are UK resident.
 If they are not UK resident, but are resident in a country that is a reportable jurisdiction, they must be included on the charity’s online return to HMRC.
 We suggest that all future grantees are asked to provide the information set out above so that your charity has full due diligence information for all grants made.

 If there are any reportable transactions, an online return must be filed with HMRC by 31 May 2017.
 This return must list relevant data for Account Holders that are resident in particular jurisdictions.
-A full list of reportable jurisdictions is available on the HMRC website; alternatively please email email@example.com and he will send you the list.
+A full list of reportable jurisdictions is available on the HMRC website; alternatively please email here and we will send you the list.
 No reporting is required for UK resident Account Holders but, as mentioned above, it is necessary for due diligence information to be collected and retained.

 For data protection purposes, charities are advised to notify all Account Holders that their data may be reported to HMRC and, from there, exchanged abroad.